Inheritance and estate taxes

 In cases where the deceased donated property during their lifetime instead of bequeathing it, additional taxes may apply.

 If you sell part of your estate, you may also need to pay property tax or capital gains tax.
 The tax rate for capital gains is 28%, which covers investment income.
-Property tax, however, is an annual tax of 0.3%, payable on Portuguese properties worth more than €600,000.

-If you have to pay tax on inheritance in Portugal, you must do so within three months from the date of death.
+If you have to pay tax on an inheritance in Portugal, you must do so within three months from the date of death.
 This is a strict deadline; if you’re late, you may have to pay a fine and daily interest.

 To help reduce tax paid by expats, Portugal has double taxation treaties with more than 60 countries, including Germany, Hong Kong, and the United Kingdom.
 This means you can offset the tax paid in Portugal against any tax you might owe in your home country.